jefste/kappa-squared/README.md

 Forster Resonance Energy Transfer (FRET).
 A PDB file is read and the user inputs the number of tryptopahn that the orientation factor between the tryptophan and the heme.
 The orientation factor is calculated with 2 different methods, for both the normal and disordered orientations of hemes.
+It is also capable of creating "fish plots" for trp-heme pairs.
 For further information, read:
 "Intrinsic fluorescence of hemoglobins and myoglobins."
 Gryczynski, Z.; Lubkowski, J.; Bucci, E. Methods Enzymol.
 1997, 278, 538–569.